infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_host_record.md

 }
 ```

-!> From the above example, if the 'view' alias 'dns_view' value is not specified, if same record exists in one or more different DNS views, those
-all records will be fetched in results.

-!> If `null` or empty filters are passed, then all the records or objects associated with datasource like here `infoblox_a_record` will be fetched in results.
+!> If `null` or empty filters are passed, then all the records or objects associated with datasource like here `infoblox_host_record` will be fetched in results.

 ### Example of an Host-record Data Source Block